Sept. 24, 2008

 A Fair Game

 A fair game has an expected value of $0.
-Roulette has an expected value of $-0.0528, approximately, so it's not "fair" in this sense.
+Roulette in America has an expected value of $-0.0528, approximately, so it's not "fair" in this sense.

 The casino could make roulette fair by adjusting the payoffs.
 For example, if betting on red or black and winning paid 20 to 18, rather than 1 to 1, then the game would be fair.
 Paying 20 to 18 would mean that if you bet $1 and won, the casino would give you about $1.11.
 Your expected value would then be: